Skip to Content

 Salmon is an easy fish to cook and works great with a seasoning crust (our everything but the bagel seasoning salmon is similar).

-This recipe also saves well in the refrigerator, so you can use it for meal prep or a take to work lunch.
+This recipe also keeps well in the refrigerator, so it's perfect for meal prep or a take-to-work lunch.

 Serve this salmon with a side of white rice, brown rice, cauliflower rice, a delicious green salad, or some Asian-style green beans.